josePhoenix/website/content/articles/2014-07-15-explaining-adaptive-optics.md

----
-title: Adaptive Optics in Plain English
+Title: Adaptive Optics in Plain English
-excerpt: Explaining AO using the top one thousand most common words in English (inspired by <a href="http://xkcd.com/1133/">xkcd</a>)
+Summary: Explaining AO using the top one thousand most common words in English (inspired by <a href="http://xkcd.com/1133/">xkcd</a>)
----

 *Back in 2012, there was an [xkcd comic](http://xkcd.com/1133/) that attempted to explain the Saturn V rocket using only the top "ten hundred" most frequently used words in the English language. ("Thousand" didn't make the list.)
 From that, someone made a [text editor](http://splasho.com/upgoer5/) that would automatically flag words not in the top ten hundred.
 I recently came across an email with my attempt to explain a research project using only the top ten hundred words in English, and thought it would be fun to try with my more recent work on adaptive optics.*